MicrosoftDocs/sql-docs/docs/big-data-cluster/distributed-data-copy-hdfs.md

 It uses an internal MapReduce job to expand a list of files and directories into input to multiple map tasks, each of which will copy a partition of the files specified in the source list to the destination.
 This allows multiple data nodes in the source cluster to send data directly to multiple data nodes in the destination clusters, creating a truly distributed parallel copy scenario.

 On SQL Server Big Data Clusters CU13 and above, the distributed copy functionality is integrated into the product and is exposed through the [azdata bdc hdfs distcp](../azdata/reference/reference-azdata-bdc-hdfs.md) command.
+The command is an asynchronous operation, it returns immediately and the copy job is running on the background.
+You should monitory the copy job using either ``azdata`` or the provided monitoring user interfaces.

 Only SQL Server Big Data Clusters sources and destinations are supported.